 This scope and sequence names a phonics skill and identifies the Heart and Flash words that go along with that skill.
 It’s an awesome guide that will save you SOOOO much time!!

 Wondering which order to teach the phonics skills?
-I shared a phonics scope and sequence for K-2 students in this post.
+I’ve shared a research-based phonics scope and sequence for K-2 students in this post.

 Looking for more resources to help teach Heart Words in your classroom?
 Take a peek at my Heart Words resource.
 It’s a NO PREP, science-based resource that has everything you need to successfully teach your students how to utilize the heart word method.